Tipoca/scaml/docs/SCAML_ERRORS.md

 # SCaml error codes

+SCaml is a restricted version of OCaml.
+In addition to the ordinary OCaml parsing and typing errors (consult OCaml documents for these OCaml errors), SCaml may reject your code with its own errors.

+SCaml errors are prefixed with `[ESCaml<error code>]`.
+Do *not* consult OCaml documents for these SCaml specific errors.
+Here are the list of SCaml errors.

 ## 000 Unsupported OCaml feature

 SCaml does not support that OCaml language feature.

+### Reason

 SCaml team has good reasons not to support it:  it could be too hard to give a proper compilation to Michelson.
 Or, it would not be a very essential language feature.

+### Workaround

 The best way to avoid this error is not to use that language feature.

 ## 100 Unsupported type

 A type expression explicitly written, of an expression, or of a pattern is unsupported or invalid in SCaml.

+### Workaround

-Do not use the type construction.
+Do not use that type construction.

 ## 200 Constant error

 Invalid use of smart contract related data constructors which can only take constants.

+### Reason

 Smart contract related data constructors such as `Int`, `Address`, `Set` etc can only take constant expressions.
 Some of them can only take some specific form of data: for example, `Timestamp` can only take a constant string in the RFC3339 time representation.

 ## 300 Entry point